Arthur Honegger: 1920s

+First symphony (1930)

 The Symphony No. 1 composed in 1929–30, was premiered in Boston and then in Paris in 1931.
 It is described by Harry Halbreich as "written in a language that is rougher and less spare than the following ones, despite a perfectly mastered form, at the crossroads of youth and maturity".
 Mouvement symphonique No 3 (composed in 1932–1933) was premiered in March 1933 by those who commissioned it: Wilhelm Furtwängler and the Berlin Philharmonic.
 G. K. Spratt thought it was his best symphonic piece so far.

+Patronage and collaborations

 From 1925 onwards (L'Impératrice aux rochers with very Fauréan passages), the patron Ida Rubinstein (a former dancer with the Ballets Russes) financed several works by Honegger, who collaborated with Paul Valéry for Amphion (1931), as well as the ballet Sémiramis (1934), created by Ida Rubinstein at the Opéra.
 The former is best remembered for the composer's Prelude, Fugue et Postlude (first performed in 1948).

 Honegger also collaborated with Serge Lifar for Icare (1935) for percussion and double bass, then for Le Cantique des cantiques, premiered in 1938.
 On this occasion the choreographer published his manifesto La Danse et la Musique (Revue Musicale, March 1938) in which he claimed the pre-eminence of dancers and choreographers in the conception of ballets.

 L'Aiglon, drame lyrique (on a libretto by Henri Cain based on Edmond Rostand's 1900 play, L'Aiglon"), about the life of Napoleon II, was written in collaboration with Jacques Ibert in 1936 and premiered in 1937.
 Kent Nagano released a good CD recording of it in 2016.
 With the same composer (Ibert) Honegger wrote the operetta Les Petites Cardinal, in the same vein as Le Roi Pausole (Bouffes-Parisiens, 1938).
 He also wrote a very short piano piece with an original title in English, Scenic Railway in 1937, premiered in 1938.
 It was his contribution to a collaborative work, Parc d'Attractions – Expo.
 1937: Hommage à Marguerite Long.

+Filmscores

-He remained active in the field of film music, notably with scores for Raymond Bernard's "Les Misérables" (1934), Pierre Chenal'sCrime and Punishment; Les Mutinés de l'Elseneur and Anatole Litvak'sMayerling (1936 film) p648, in collaboration with Maurice Jaubert (1936); and Pygmalion (1938).
-In 1939, the film score for Love Cavalcade was written partly by Milhaud (La cheminée du roi René is a suite drawn from his score) and partly by Honegger (His O Salutaris for voice, piano and organ or just organ (premiered in 1943) is derived from this work).
+He remained active in the field of film music, notably with scores for Raymond Bernard's "Les Misérables" (1934), Pierre Chenal's Crime and Punishment; Les Mutinés de l'Elseneur and Anatole Litvak's Mayerling (1936 film), in collaboration with Maurice Jaubert (1936); and Pygmalion (1938).
+In 1939, the film score for Love Cavalcade was written partly by Milhaud (La cheminée du roi René is a suite drawn from his score) and partly by Honegger (his O Salutaris for voice, piano and organ or just organ (premiered in 1943) is derived from this work).